Just Unceremoniously Come Back To It

 Originally published March 9, 2016

-I love my daily breathing/meditation practice.
+I love my daily breathwork/meditation practice.
 I love writing in my journal.
-I love cooking myself healthy food.
-I love sitting in my favorite chair with a steaming hot cup of tea.
-I love diving into a good book that is nearly impossible to put down.
-I love practicing yoga, and walking in nature, and lazy Sunday mornings spent lounging in bed.
-I love the feeling of having a clean house….
+I love cooking myself healthy meals and sitting in my favorite chair with a steaming hot cup of tea.
+I love diving into a good book, practicing yoga, walking in nature, the feeling of having a clean house….

 But sometimes I get busy, or I’m not feeling well, or life happens, and without even realizing it, I get out of the routine of doing these things I love.